nikkirosenbloom/final_project/README.md

 The majority of this data comes from Obama's years of presidency; only the data from the beginning of Trump's presidency of data is available but since Trump is strongly opinionated on undocumented immigrants I thought there might be an underlying message within the data collected – even during his first few months in office.

 I made two pivot tables to compare how many times an ICE officer placed a detainee in solitary confinement for mental illness because I think that seems like an easy excuse to isolate someone, whether or not the individual is mentally unstable.
 I decided to plot the points on a scatter chart and calculate the rate of detainees isolated for mental illness during both Obama's and Trump's presidencies so that I could compare the two and see if ICE officers were isolating detainees at a quicker rate.
 The time range I used for the Obama pivot table is the beginning of the data (2012) to the end of Obama's time in office (Dec.
 31, 2016).
 For the Trump pivot table, I used the day he took office (Jan.
-01, 2017) to the last date in the dataset (LOOKUP DATE JULY SOMETHING).
+01, 2017) to the last date in the dataset (Dec.
+03, 2017).

 INSERT SCREENSHOT OF PIVOT TABLES?